EPFL-ENAC/co2-calculator-user-doc/docs/en/faq.md

 The methodology is available here: [https://epfl-enac.github.io/co2-calculator-user-doc/services/](https://epfl-enac.github.io/co2-calculator-user-doc/services/).

+### 13. Results

+#### 13.1 I am a standard user.
+Can I view my unit carbon footprint results?

+Yes.
+As a standard user, you can view your unit carbon footprint results on the "Results" page, provided that the modules have been validated by the principal users.

+#### 13.2 I cannot see my unit full carbon footprint.
+Is this normal?

+Yes.
+Principal users must validate all modules before the complete carbon footprint results for your unit can be displayed.

+#### 13.3 I only want to view part of my unit carbon footprint.
+How can I do this?

+If you only want to view part of your unit carbon footprint, you can uncheck the **Additional categories** and **Research facilities** options under "Display Filters" on the right-hand side.

+You can also go directly to a module and switch it to Edit mode if you do not want it to be displayed in the chart.

+#### 13.4 Is it possible to visualize results across multiple years?

+Yes.
+You can click on "Compare Years" to visualize results across multiple years, provided that the modules have been validated.

+#### 13.5 Can other units access my carbon footprint results?

+No. The tool has been designed so that members of a unit can only access the results of their own unit.

 ## CO₂ Project Planner Workspace

 ### 1. What is the difference between the "grant proposal" and "detailed per year" sections?